 I have both good and bad news for you.
 The good news is that you won’t compete with many other people in your interview for phlebotomy technician position.
 On the other hand, the bad news is that you won’t find many vacancies either.
 People who have this job tend to keep it for many years.
 Unless a new medical practice opens in the town, you’ll struggle to find job openings for phlebotomists.

 Taking this into account, you should do your very best to succeed when you eventually get a chance to interview for the job.
 Understanding the questions they will ask you, and things they try to find out with each question, is a foundation stone of your success.
-Let’s have a look at it right now.
+Let’s have a look at it right now, starting with the questions.

-- This is a routine job.
-How would you maintain your motivation in work?
-Another tough question.
-You can say that you do not mind routine.
-Or perhaps that you understand how crucial precision is in this job, and that health is at stake, and it will help you to keep your motivation and concentration up in work.
 You can also refer to good collective in the workplace.
-If people enjoy the time they spend together, if you have fun with your colleagues and there is always some topic for a discussion, it definitely helps to pass the time and find motivation.
+If people enjoy the time they spend together, if you have fun with your colleagues (of course within the limits of the job) and there is always some topic to discuss, it definitely helps to pass the time and find motivation.
 An encouraging word will also help… What’s more, you do not want to let your colleagues down, and will therefor try your best in work.

 - What would you do if you were unable to find a vein?
 You’d keep trying, and if you couldn’t succeed for a long time (missing three or four times ), you’d go for one of the bigger veins, or ask the physician to help you out.